Indirect data-driven predictive control and the state-space predictor: DDPC AND TRAJECTORY PREDICTORS

 The DeePC method \cite{coulson2019data} replaces the trajectory predictor \eqref{predictor} in problem \eqref{delta0tpc} by \eqref{willems}, choosing $u_f(t)$, $y_f(t)$, $\alpha(t)$ to \bneq

-\eneq DeePC performs well for deterministic LTI systems, but under uncertainty or nonlinearity, the true system behavior can diverge wildly from the planned trajectory $u_f^\star(t)$, $y_f^\star(t)$ corresponding to an optimal $\alpha^\star(t)$.
-In \cite{moffat2025bias}, Moffat et al. explain this divergence in part through the notion of {\it optimism bias}: When many $\alpha(t)$ may satisfy \eqref{willems}, the DeePC optimization is free to choose an $\alpha^\star(t)$ that reduces the cost $c_0$.
-DeePC also suffers from bias when training data are gathered in closed loop \cite{dinkla2023closed, moffat2025bias}.
-DeePC's sensitivity to uncertainty and nonlinearity has motivated modifications that improve robustness by regularizing $\alpha(t)$ or by introducing and regularizing slack variables \cite{coulson2019regularized, coulson2021distributionally, dorfler2022bridging, breschi2023data}.
+\eneq DeePC performs well for deterministic LTI systems, but under uncertainty or nonlinearity, the true system behavior can diverge wildly from the planned trajectory $u_f^\star(t), y_f^\star(t)$ corresponding to an optimal $\alpha^\star(t)$.
+In \cite{moffat2025bias}, Moffat et al. explain this in part through {\it optimism bias}: When many $\alpha(t)$ may satisfy \eqref{willems}, the DeePC optimization is free to choose an $\alpha^\star(t)$ that reduces the cost $c_0$.
+DeePC can also suffer from bias when training data are gathered in closed loop \cite{dinkla2023closed, moffat2025bias}.